brakenium/pwe-wiki/README.md

-# Wiki source for VCBC
+# Wiki source for PWE

-This repository contains the markdown source for the VCBC wiki.
+This repository contains the markdown source for the PWE wiki.
 The wiki is hosted on Discord and deployed using [wiki_to_discord.ts](wiki_to_discord.ts).
 This allows multiple people to edit the wiki at the same time, and allows version control.